habitat-sh/habitat/www/source/docs/create-packages-build.html.md

         hab pkg build yourpackage -k yourname

 3. The resulting package is inside a directory called `results`, along with any build logs and a build report (`last_build.env`) that includes machine-parseable metadata about the build.

+By default, the studio is reset to a clean state after the package is built; however you can reuse a previous studio when building your package by specifying the `-R` option when calling the `hab pkg build` subcommand.

 For more information on how to define a plan and build a package, how to create origin signing keys, and how to run a Habitat service, see the [getting started tutorial](/tutorials/getting-started-overview).